Will NSFAS Fund Me If I Have A Job?

 To qualify for NSFAS funding, you must pass Grades 9 to 12 to study at any TVET college.
 Students intending to enrol at university must pass Grade 12.
 You must provide your latest results or academic transcript so that you are vetted to determine your eligibility for financial assistance.

 Applicants must have a phone number and an email address to qualify for funding.
 You will need these when you open your myNSFAS account and submit the required documents.
-You can also use your phone number or email for any correspondence with NSFAS or track the status of your application.
+You can also use your phone number or email for any correspondence with NSFAS or to track the status of your application.

 NSFAS is a bursary that specifically funds people from poor backgrounds to pursue their tertiary education at public universities or TVET colleges.
 Even if you have a job, you can qualify for funding as long as you meet other requirements.
 For instance, your combined gross income should not exceed R350 000 and less than R600 000 if you are disabled.
 You need to provide accurate information about your income, or else your application will be disqualified.
 If you were once approved or you have another qualification, your application will not be considered.
 Carefully check all the NSFAS requirements first.